Xylocopa pubescens: Division of labor

 Labor is divided between guarding and foraging females.
 The foraging female is the reproductively-dominant one, while the guarding females are either young pre-reproductive females or old formerly reproductive females.
-Young pre-productive females remain in the nest for up to two weeks.
+Young pre-reproductive females remain in the nest for up to two weeks.
 During this time they guard the entrance to the nest.
 This guarding is not their intended consequence however.
 Rather, this is how the progeny compete for food from the mother, as it is beneficial to be the first one at the entrance when the mother returns from foraging.
 The mother feeds them via trophallaxis.
 Old formerly reproductive females become guards when a takeover of reproductive dominance in the nest occurs by a daughter or an outside intruder.
 The displaced female either remains in the nest as a guard or leaves in order to attempt to take over another nest.
 Nests that are guarded when the dominant female is out foraging are more reproduction, as more food collection is possible.